rossjspencer/breathe07/README.md

     *   **Streaks:** Tracks "Technique Streak" and "Controller Adherence Streak", obtained by consistently following a pre-set controller schedule with or without technique, respectively.
 *   **Asthma Action Plan:** Visual "Traffic Light" system (Green, Yellow, Red zones) based on Asthma Score and PEF (Peak Expiratory Flow) logs.
 *   **Medication Logging:** Easy interface to log Controller and Rescue inhaler doses.
+*   **Symptom & Trigger Logging:** Log daily symptoms and their triggers to keep a history for provider visits.

 ### For Parents (Monitoring & Safety)
 *   **Parent Dashboard:** Link and monitor multiple children from a single parent account.